For fewer than 25 employees

 HIPAA Security Rule

-The HIPAA Security Rule requires covered entities, business associates, and their subcontractors to implement safeguards to protect electronic protected health information (ePHI) that is created, received, or maintained.
+The HIPAA Security Rule requires covered entities, business associates, and their subcontractors to become HIPAA certified by implementing safeguards to protect electronic protected health information (ePHI) that is created, received, or maintained.
 It specifies a series of administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and availability of ePHI.
-Most violations of the HIPAA Security Rule result from businesses not following policies and procedures to safeguard ePHI.
+Most violations of the HIPAA Security Rule result from businesses not following policies and procedures to safeguard ePHI, thus preventing them from becoming HIPAA certified.

 Security Rule Basics: